SinlesFlyer376/LootCrates/README.md

 # LootCrates
-A better implementation of TierLoots plugin by @XFuryMCPE
+A better implementation of Envoys